Qiskit/qiskit-ibm-runtime/docs/how_to_guide/run_job.md

 - `program_id`: ID of the program to run.
 - `inputs`: Program input parameters.
 These input values are passed to the runtime program.
 - `options`: Runtime options.
 These options control the execution environment.
-Currently the only available option is `backend_name`, which is required.
+Currently the only available option is `backend_name`, which is required for IBM Quantum but it's optional for IBM Cloud.
+If you do not specify one, the job is sent to the least busy device that you have access to.
 - `callback`: Callback function to be invoked for any interim results and final result.
 The callback function will receive two positional parameters: job ID and result.
 - `result_decoder`: Optional class used to decode the job result.